mohammed-saalim/interviewai-ui/README.md

 Fork the repository.
 Connect your GitHub account to Vercel.
-Select your fork to deploy.
+Select your fork to deploy

 ## Contributions